redux-mvc/core/src/Stories/Api/Model/Actions/README.md

 1. `payload?: Any`

-  Any information that should be comunicated through the action
+  Any information that should be communicated through the action

   * Default: `undefined`

 2. `props?: Object`

-  Aditional info that should be sent in the `ActionPayload`.
+  Additional info that should be sent in the `ActionPayload`.
 E.g.: `meta`, `optimist`...

   **Note:** `meta.instanceId` is used by `redux-mvc` to specify the target instance of the `action`.